-Archives :: Research :: E-Mail Policy And Procedures
+Archives :: Research :: Request Policy And Procedures

-The Missouri State Archives is pleased to offer e-mail as part of its genealogical and historical research services.
-In order to offer the best and most equitable services to all researchers, the following procedures have been adopted for the receipt of and response to queries by e-mail.
+The Missouri State Archives is pleased to offer an online request form and email as part of its genealogical and historical research services.
+In order to offer the best and most equitable services to all researchers, the following procedures have been adopted for the receipt of and response to queries.
 These procedures are identical to those followed by researchers using regular postal mail:

-- Each e-mail request should include your full name, e-mail address, phone number, and regular postal mail address.
+- Each request should include your full name, email address, phone number, and regular postal mail address.

 - Submit only one request and allow us to complete your research before submitting another.
-If multiple requests are received, the first request will be answered; all other requests will be deleted after notifying the requester by return e-mail If an e-mail for "any information" is received, Archives staff will research only the first discernible question; an e-mail stating this will be sent along with a response to the question researched.
+If multiple requests are received, the first request will be answered; all other requests will be deleted after notifying the requester by return email If a request for "any information" is received, Archives staff will research only the first discernible question; an email stating this will be sent along with a response to the question researched.

 - Each genealogical request should contain the following information:

 - Provide the full name of the individual whose record is requested, if known.
 In the case of a marriage record, give both names if possible.